 John Adam is a partner in the International Dispute Resolution (IDR) Practice Group.
 John’s practice focuses exclusively on international arbitration.
 He has acted as counsel in more than 100 international arbitrations and is widely considered by his peers and specialised publications to be one of the leading lawyers of his generation in the Latin American region and beyond.

 John is dually trained and completely bicultural across the common-civil law divide (being qualified as an English barrister and a Spanish abogado).
 Besides speaking English and Spanish as mother tongues, he is fluent in French and Portuguese, and regularly works in all four languages.

 John’s practice is split evenly between commercial and investment arbitration.
-He has a solid cross-disciplinary practice and has acted as an advocate representing companies and states in numerous commercial and investment treaty arbitrations, including in matters involving construction, energy, oil and gas, mining (and, more generally, extractive sectors), business combinations and taxation.
+He has a solid cross-disciplinary practice and has acted as an advocate representing companies and sovereign States in numerous commercial and investment treaty arbitrations, including in matters involving construction, energy, oil and gas, mining (and, more generally, extractive sectors), business combinations and taxation.

 Experience as Arbitrator